Facebook Pixel Surgical Technology | Horry-Georgetown Technical College

 The Associate in Applied Science, Surgical Technology degree prepares skilled students to enter into the healthcare environment as surgical technologist.
 Graduates work under the supervision and delegatory authority of a surgeon to facilitate the safe and effective conduct of invasive and non-invasive surgical procedures, ensuring that the operating room environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize patient safety.
 Surgical technologists are experts in the theory and application of the principles of asepsis and sterile technique, combining the knowledge of human anatomy, surgical procedures with the tools and technologies needed to facilitate a physician’s performance of invasive therapeutic and diagnostic procedures.

 It is strongly recommended that students have a comprehensive knowledge of Anatomy and Physiology.
 Before beginning the program, it is advisable to minimally complete BIO 210 and AHS 102, but this is not a requirement for program entry/acceptance.
-For any quesions, please contact the program director.
+For any questions, please contact the program director, Erin Ivey .

 Specific Admission Requirements for Program